gbif/ipt/FAQ.wiki.md

 * use the IPT's citation [Auto-generation feature](https://github.com/gbif/ipt/wiki/IPT2ManualNotes.wiki#citations) instead of supplying a manually created data citation.
 * use the IPT's import by [Taxon list feature](https://github.com/gbif/ipt/wiki/IPT2ManualNotes.wiki#taxonomic-coverage) instead of supplying each taxa manually one at a time when entering the taxonomic converage.

+## Indexing by GBIF
+### 1. How long does it take GBIF to start (re)indexing my dataset?

+The answer depends on how long GBIF's indexing queue is, how big your dataset it and whether GBIF's indexing service is turned on.

+Normally it will take between 5-60 minutes for GBIF to start indexing your dataset.
+It can take several hours to index large datasets with several millions of records, so please be patient.
+If you believe GBIF failed to index your dataset, please submit feedback directly via GBIF.org, or send an email directly to the GBIF Helpdesk <helpdesk@gbif.org> to investigate what happened.
+If you are interested in finding out why GBIF may not have (re)indexed your dataset, please see #2 below.

+### 2. Why hasn't GBIF (re)indexed my dataset yet?

+Occasionally, GBIF turns off its indexing service for maintenance.
+If your dataset has been successfully reindexed but the records weren't properly updated, you may be affected by [this bug](https://github.com/gbif/crawler/issues/1) in the crawling service.
+If you believe GBIF failed to index your dataset, please submit feedback directly via GBIF.org, or send an email directly to the GBIF Helpdesk <helpdesk@gbif.org> to investigate what happened.

+### 3. How often does GBIF reindex my dataset?

+GBIF automatically attempts to reindex all registered datasets every 7 days.
+GBIF will only reindex the dataset if its last published date has changed since the last time it was indexed.

+GBIF automatically attempts to reindex a registered dataset each time its registration is updated.
+This happens each time the dataset gets republished via the IPT. **Note, however, GBIF doesn't reindex the same dataset more than once every five days. **

+### 4. What type of datasets does GBIF index/support?

+GBIF supports 4 classes of datasets described [here](https://github.com/gbif/ipt/wiki/howToPublish#introduction).
+GBIF currently only indexes species occurrence records.
+Species occurrences can be provided as core records or as extension records.
+In the case of sampling-event datasets, species occurrences in extension records will be augmented with information coming from its core event record wherever possible.